usc-acorn/capstone-micro2026/README.md

 The checks compare the numerical inputs and derived metrics used by the figures, and also confirm that all expected output files were written.
 View the generated figures in `generated_figures/`.

+### Expected behavior of Figures 4, 9, and 10

+Figures 4, 9, and 10 use deterministic synthetic PTPX data, so differences from the corresponding paper figures are expected.

+- **Figure 4:** Calibrating only on `vec_elemadd` should fit that workload very closely but may generalize poorly to other workloads.
+Calibrating across all workloads should provide more consistent accuracy across kernels.
+The exact per-kernel error ordering is specific to the synthetic dataset.

+- **Figure 9:** The Capstone model should track the synthetic reference power, while the oracle should provide a more accurate optimistic reference.
+Because the synthetic data is cleaner than the real PTPX data, the resulting errors are lower than those reported in the paper.

+- **Figure 10:** The learned event-to-hierarchy mapping should align with the expected hardware components.
+In Figure 10(b), the model and synthetic PTPX power breakdowns should match very closely because the synthetic reports are generated from the same simplified event structure that the model is designed to learn.

+The expected outputs from the bundled synthetic dataset are provided in `generated_figures/generated_power_model/`.
+These outputs, along with the `REFERENCE VALIDATION: PASS` messages, should be used to verify a Quick Start run rather than comparing Figures 4, 9, and 10 directly against the paper.

 ## Repository contents